 ADDITIONAL INFORMATION ON CRATER LAKE NATIONAL PARK

-- If you are looking for a great blog on Crater Lake in general, check out Anto’s blog (from “we12travel”) on Things to Do in Crater Lake National Park.
+- If you are looking for a great blog on Crater Lake in general, we highly recommend checking out this article from Chris Toone: The Ultimate Guide to Crater Lake National Park.